Nuclear War Survival Skills: Protection Against Fires and Carbon Monoxide

 Fire is the third largest worry in a nuclear attack, behind initial blast and fallout radiation.
 The biggest killer in fires is the increased carbon monoxide.
 This poses an even greater threat in shelters that rely on ventilation.
 If a fire occurs in a shelter, occupants should move to a room where ventilation from other rooms could be cut off.
 When building a shelter, Dr. A. Broido suggests putting the intake vent as far from combustible materials as possible.

 Water

-The importance of water to basic survival is discussed, with the recommendation that "four or five quarts of drinking water per day are essential."
+The importance of water to basic survival is discussed, with the recommendation that four to five quarts (3.78 to 4.73 liters) of drinking water per day per person is essential as a minimum.
 Methods of storing, transporting, and purifying water are also explained, with plastic-lined earthen storage pits recommended for storing large quantities.

 Food

 A basic diet, vegetarian and consisting only of bulk staples, is presented, along with basic nutrition facts and special advice for the very young, very old, and sick.
 "And because of the remarkable productivity of American agriculture, there usually would be enough grain and beans in storage to supply surviving Americans with sufficient food for at least a year following a heavy nuclear attack.
 Take precaution when eating meat.
 Areas with enough fallout to make animals sick, become a high-risk area for contaminated meat.
 If it is a crisis situation, meat should be cooked until very well done.